sapthesh/Nexus-Notes/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.
+If you have ideas for new features, bug fixes, or performance improvements, please feel free to open an issue to discuss it or submit a pull request.

 ---

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.